Use These 9 Ideas to Create Car Travel Routes Around Provence (Including Lavender Fields, Cozy Villages & Verdon Gorge)

 Relax by the Lac du Sainte-Croix

-So, I made myself a promise I would carve out a couple of hours on my next trip.
+So, I made myself a promise I would carve out a couple of hours on my next Provence road trip and will include the lake in the itinerary.
 So I did, and I did not regret doing that.
 There are two parking lots near the lake.
 One, on the upper road, is free.
 It is slightly inconvenient, as you will need to walk up and down the road to get to the car.
-The second parking, a paid one, in right by the lake.
+The second parking, a paid one, is right by the lake.